Car Insurance After License Suspension: Requirements & Reinstatement Process

 Rate Increases by Violation Type

-On a national average, car insurance rates increase by approximately 62% to 90% after a license suspension — translating to roughly $900 to $1,200+ more per year.
+On a national average, car insurance rates increase by approximately 62% to 90% after a license suspension — translating to roughly $918 to $1,200+ more per year.
 The exact amount depends on your state, the reason for suspension, your insurer, and your overall driving history.
+Some states impose even steeper penalties: North Carolina, for example, introduced changes effective July 1, 2025 that extend surcharge periods to 5 years (up from 3) for major violations and can trigger increases well above the national average.

 Standard Driver